d-markey/squadron/README.md

 The example below implements a `SampleService` with a synchronous `cpu()` method and an asynchronous `io()` method.
 The service inherits from `WorkerService` and must implement the `operations` map.
-This collection is essentially a dispatcher used to map service commands with command actual handlers.
+This collection is essentially a dispatcher used to map service command ids with actual command handlers.
 Squadron uses this map in platform workers to serve worker requests.
 The command handlers provided in this map are responsible for retrieving arguments from the `WorkerRequest` message and providing them to the service method.

 ```dart